rkemathew/quiz/README.md

-# meanstack_simple
+# quiz
-A Simple Meanstack barebones app that can be used as a template to create other such apps
+The Quiz Mean Stack Learning App that was cloned from the meanstack_simple app